edvin/pillar/docs/guides/testing.md

 EventContext::isReplaying();
 ```

-You can also read `EventContext::aggregateRootId()` in handler or projector tests (or via the `InteractsWithEventContext` trait) to assert that the correct aggregate id was propagated for a given event.
+You can also read `EventContext::aggregateRootId()` in handler or projector tests (or via the `InteractsWithEvents` trait) to assert that the correct aggregate id was propagated for a given event.

 ---